×

 Also Read: BIM - What is it and Why is it so important for Architects?

 Modern architectural projects are large-scale, involving multiple stakeholders.
 Implementing traditional methods can create problems in keeping up with the coordination.
-The lack of collaboration will hinder the exchange of information, leading to a lack of clarity in designing, resulting in higher costs and time overruns.
+The lack of collaboration will hinder the exchange of information, leading to a lack of clarity in designing which will in return result in higher costs and time overruns.
 Here are some key points that why BIM implementation strategy is important for an architectural firm:

 1. Better Collaboration and Communication